anyateh/fyp/README.md

  - [ ] Purchase micro-SD card reader
  - [ ] Figure out which Raspian OS to use
  - [ ] Set up VNC on the RPI
+ - [x] Perform a simple UDP transfer
+ - [ ] Set up a more complex UDP communication

 ## Implementing Triangulation Alog